SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Beside controlling the pitstop settings from the button box, all settings are also available as actions, which can be bound to external event sources.
 See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.

+### Important preparation for the Pitstop MFD control

-Important: To *understand* the Pitstop MFD state of *Assetto Corsa Competizione*, Simulator Controller searches for small picture elements in the graphics of the game window.
+In order to *understand* the Pitstop MFD state of *Assetto Corsa Competizione*, Simulator Controller searches for small picture elements in the graphics of the game window.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Screen%20Images/ACC/Pit%20Strategy%201.JPG)     ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Screen%20Images/ACC/Compound%201.JPG)     ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Resources/Screen%20Images/ACC/Select%20Driver%202.jpg)